AugmenTab/coinroll-python/README.md

 # stelligent-demo
-A respository for the take-home sample project.
+A repository for the take-home sample project.